Getting to Yes: Influencing for Optimal Results

 Pareto's Optimal Curve

 In today’s work environment, employees need to influence and collaborate with others over whom they have no formal authority.
-These collaborations may take place with employees, peers, and leaders at every level within their organization, as well as with others outside of their organization, including customers, suppliers, or those with whom a mutually satisfying agreement is needed.
-Strong influencing skills are needed to ensure that managers have the ability to handle difficult issues and situations in a way that creates mutually satisfying agreements.
+These collaborations may take place with employees, peers, and leaders at every level within their organisation, as well as with others outside of their organisation, including customers, suppliers, or those with whom a mutually satisfying agreement is needed.
+Strong collaborating and influencing skills are needed to ensure that managers have the ability to handle difficult issues and situations in a way that creates mutually satisfying agreements.

 Getting to Yes (GTY) helps managers become better influencers and, ultimately, negotiators.
 It is based on the concept of Principled Negotiation, a method that offers managers an efficient process for reaching optimal business agreements that are satisfying to both parties while strengthening professional relationships.

 Wilson Learning believes that learning must be transferred to day-to-day work practices.
-To achieve this, GTY includes components and activities that enhance Participant Readiness, Learning Transfer, and Organizational Alignment.
+To achieve this, GTY includes components and activities that enhance Participant Readiness, Learning Transfer, and Organisational Alignment.

-Participant Readiness: Readiness prepares participants and managers for the overall learning experience:
+Participant Readiness prepares participants and managers for the overall learning experience: